PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 Progress along the south trail was pleasant enough, but they pushed themselves hard with no stopping.
 The forest thinned and the trail became a road.
 It was afternoon by the time they began to see the dotted buildings of the village far in the distance.
 They could be there soon, two more hills to cross.
 They quickened their pace to Tom's fastest.

 By early afternoon the two had reached the village.
 Kim carried Tom piggy back for the last stretch; he was exhausted.
 Tom jumped down, fidgeting her legs back to normal.
-With her feet on the ground and legs feeling less wobbly, she assessed their destination.
+With her feet on the ground she assessed their destination.
 They had been to this place recently, when fleeing the giants.

 Tom saw the collection of buildings as if for the first time.
-She could remember the relief on arriving... but then the memories before that, at the giant’s house: the giant trying to kill her.
+She could remember the relief on arriving, but then the memories before that: at the giant’s house; the giant trying to kill her.

-With a concerted breath, the reassurance of the pips in her pocket and the busy village in front of her, Tom gathered her focus... which (being Tom) took her straight through tunnels into fantasy daydreams of what the pips could be worth.
+With a concerted breath, the reassurance of the pips in her pocket and the busy village ahead, Tom gathered her focus, which, being Tom, took her straight through tunnels into fantasy daydreams: what she might get for the pips?